Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-S5KvicTkt3w.md

 ### Transcript

-> jake's shaved chase shaved uh yeah sale on flannels yeah i mean this actually was pretty coordinated right like because you saw someone what on discord or something say that we were gonna wear the same shirt i mean they i i just wanted their predictions to come true so like i was like okay now we have to yep oh my god we have to please the people right yes yes okay spreading games
+> jake's shaved chase shaved, yeah sale on flannels yeah i mean this actually was pretty coordinated right like because you saw someone what on discord or something say that we were gonna wear the same shirt i mean they i i just wanted their predictions to come true so like i was like okay now we have to yep oh my god we have to please the people right yes yes okay spreading games